megan-grug/nature-adventure/README.md

 ## SURFACE PLANE

 **Colour scheme:**
-- I chose a muted colour scheme for most of the page components in keeping with the 'nature' theme in place, but selected brighter colours for the feature icons and used icons with thick black line borders to represent the features in order to draw attention to them.
+- I chose a bright green colour scheme for most of the page components in keeping with the 'nature' theme in place, and I kept to this colour scheme for buttons etc to ensure that they stand out well against the plain background.
+I have stuck to plain backgrounds because the site involves large amounts of information (for example, the bird record cards) and I felt this stopped the site from looking too busy and cluttered.

 **Typography:**
 - For this project I have chosen plain, professional fonts for the main body of the site to keep the pages visually calming and avoid distractions.
 I used a heavier font (Urbanist) for the descriptions in the icons leading to the features so as to make it very clear what they do.
 I chose a more classical font for the quote section to encourage users to take their time to consider the quote.